 Rail freight is considered to be the most environmentally friendly mode of transport of goods, with an important role in the freight transport market.
 It contributes to the development of human society and combines economic and social progress while respecting the environment.
 Due to exogenous (e.g. entry of competition in road and air transport, technological innovations oriented to other modes of transport, change in transport requirements) and endogenous (e.g. inefficiency, overemployment, low level of innovations and modernization, technological lag) factors, rail freight lost the competitiveness in the transport services market resulting in decrease in the transport performances of rail sector.
-At the same time a shift of transport performances to other more environmentally demanding modes of transport has occurred.
-This shift leads to a higher production of the negative external costs of transport and need for higher state subsidies to the transport infrastructure from public funds.
+At the same time a shift of transport performances to other more environmentally demanding modes of transport and need for higher state subsidies to the transport infrastructure from public funds.
 This unfavourable state has to be addressed by individual states and EU.